Cerrejonisuchus: Feeding strategy

-Locomotion

-Compared to other dyrosaurids, Cerrejonisuchus has stronger limbs and a cylindrical torso, suggesting a primarily terrestrial ecology as opposed to the semi-aquatic habits of modern crocodilians and the fully marine habits of other dyrosaurids.

 Paleoenvironment

 The Cerrejón coal mine, where remains of Cerrejonisuchus have been found.

 Cerrejonisuchus is known from the Middle to Late Paleocene Cerrejón Formation.
 All known specimens have been found from the Cerrejón open-pit coal mine at the La Puente Pit below Coal Seam 90.
 The mine has also yielded remains of Titanoboa cerrejonensis, a recently described 12.8 m long extinct boid that is the largest known snake to have ever existed.
 Like Cerrejonisuchus, fossils of Titanoboa were found in a gray claystone layer directly underlying Coal Seam 90.
 Additional dyrosaurid material has been found from the Cerrejón Formation alongside that of Cerrejonisuchus, and is thought to represent at least two different taxa.
 The age of the Cerrejón Formation has been dated as Middle-Late Paleocene based on carbon isotopes, pollen, spores, and dinoflagellate cysts.

 The section of the Cerrejón Formation from which fossils of Cerrejonisuchus have been found was likely deposited in a transitional environment, probably brackish water in a river-to-lagoonal setting.
 Large freshwater podocnemidid turtles and dipnoan and elopomorph fishes have also been found from this part of the formation.
-Cerrejonisuchus may have been a food source for Titanoboa, which would have lived in the same brackish water environment.
+Cerrejonisuchus may have been a secondary food source for the primarily piscivorous Titanoboa, which would have lived in the same brackish water environment.
 The vertebrate paleofauna of the Cerrejón Formation was similar to modern neotropical riverine vertebrate faunas.

 During the Paleocene, river systems would have incised a coastal plain covered by a wet neotropical rainforest.
 The global temperature was much warmer than it is today, based on paleoclimate models.
 The latitudinal temperature gradient between the equator and mid-latitudes of South America was similar to the gradient that exists today.
 Elevated levels of carbon dioxide in the atmosphere are thought to have caused the global greenhouse temperature.
 The high rainfall estimates and increased pCO_{2} would have maintained the rainforest floras during the Paleocene greenhouse.